svetixoxo/beets-lastfm-bridge/README.md

 ### Why Share This?

-Despite my limited programming skills, this solution solved a real problem that others might face.
+Despite my ~limited~ non-existent programming skills, this solution solved a real problem that others might face.
 Sometimes "good enough" code that works is better than no solution at all.

+Realistically, I doubt anyone besides me will actually use this.
+I think even I won't use it any longer once i get beets working properly again.
+But: It's a pretty niche tool for a pretty specific problem, and given all the disclaimers above, most people would probably be better off finding ~a more professionally~ an at least maintained solution.
+But hey, it's here if you want it.

-If it helps even one person manage their music library better, it was worth sharing.
+If it somehow helps even one person manage their music library better, it was worth sharing.

 ## Contributing

 While contributions are welcome, please understand that:
-- I may not be able to review complex technical changes
+- I may not be able to review ~complex technical~ changes
-- I'm learning as I go and can't provide expert guidance
+- I'm learning as I go and can't provide ~expert~ guidance
 - Simple fixes and documentation improvements are most helpful
-- Consider this more of a "working example" than a polished product
+- Consider this more of a "working example" than a polished project

 ## License